Nate Berkus Shares His Best Tips For A Father’s Day Lunch

+Nate Berkus is a lot of things.
+He’s the star of his own television show, a renowned interior designer, and the bestselling author of two design books.
 Beyond all that, he’s also a father, and has become quite the expert on all things parenting-related (he recently released a baby line for Target and his daughter Poppy is a guest star on the show he stars in with his husband, Nate and Jeremiah By Design).
 In celebration of Father’s Day, he partnered with Target to create a tablescape that’s equal parts simple and stylish.

 Incorporating pieces from his Spring 2017 collection for Target, which includes everything from textured duvets to ceramic bowls in neutral shades and fun prints, Berkus shares his top tips for a chic Father’s Day lunch in a video.
 Read on to discover his ideas for a no-fuss holiday get together that both kids and parents will love.